yoavadamlab/VR-setup-for-NeuroImaging/README.md

 ## Hardware all together

- We based the Wheel on [ThorLabs Board](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=159) with ThorLabs basic rods.
+ We based the Wheel on [ThorLabs Board](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=159) with ThorLabs standart posts and connectors.

 ### Mice head fixation